 Malcolm Mor MacMillan had received this rock by the 14th century.
 His grandson Lachlan MacMillan died at the Battle of Harlaw in 1411.
 Lachlan's son, Alan MacMillan of Knap, married the McNeill heiress and took over the Castle Sween.
 He erected a cross, which still stands to this day in Kilmory churchyard.
 The cross stands better than twelve feet high and is elaborately engraved, showing a Highland Chief hunting a deer on one side, and a claymore surmounted by certain Clan members on the other.

-Important Dates for the MacMellyn family
+Early History of the MacMellyn family

 This web page shows only a small excerpt of our MacMellyn research.
 Another 267 words (19 lines of text) covering the years 1775, 1790, 1452, 1454, 1540, 1555, 1670, 1753, 1670, 1745 and 1745 are included under the topic Early MacMellyn History in all our PDF Extended History products and printed products wherever possible.